 Bay Area executives said the prospect of rising health care costs has curbed their appetite to add workers.

-"The drop in business confidence in the Bay Area is consistent with what we're seeing nationwide," said Lenny Mendonca, a member of the executive committee of the Bay Area Council,
+"The drop in business confidence in the Bay Area is consistent with what we're seeing nationwide," said Lenny Mendonca, a member of the executive committee of the Bay Area Council, and a director at McKinsey, a consulting firm.

 The region's economy has eroded in recent months, business leaders told the researchers.